blakek/wff2csv/README.md

 > Convert WiFiFoFum KML files to CSV logs (e.g. for data visualization)

-We had homework in a security class to just go wardriving and see what interesting things you find.
-With an old iPhone 3GS I got got for $15, I just drove home and collected some pretty interesting data, but I couldn't interact with it...so I wrote this to convert the KML-ish output to a CSV that can be used for data visualization.
+I had a homework assignment in a security class to just go wardriving and see what interesting could be found.
+With an old iPhone 3GS I got got for $15, I just drove around town and collected some pretty interesting data.
+However, I couldn't interact with it the way I wanted...
+So, I wrote this to convert the KML-ish output to a CSV that can be used for data visualization.

 ## Usage